livepeer/lpms/doc/contributing.md

         --enable-debug=3                \
         --disable-optimizations \
         --disable-stripping
+        --disable-static
+        --enable-shared
     ```
 4. Run `make install`
-5. Make sure there are debug symbols in newly built static libs:
-    ```
-    objdump --syms compiled_debug/lib/libavcodec.a
-    ```
-6. Now you can build Go apps with debug information.
+5. Build Go apps with debug information.
 Use absolute path in `PKG_CONFIG_PATH` to point to `compiled_debug` dir:
     ```
     PKG_CONFIG_PATH=/projects/livepeer/src/compiled_debug/lib/pkgconfig go build -a -gcflags all="-N -l" cmd/scenedetection/scenedetection.go
     ```
-7. Check that Go executable linked correctly.
-You shouldn't see any FFmpeg's dynamic libraries in LDD output for newly built binary (e.g. `libavcodec.so`).
+6. Finally, run the binary with GDB. `LD_LIBRARY_PATH` should point to `compiled_debug` dir:
     ```
-    ldd ./scenedetection
+    LD_LIBRARY_PATH="../compiled_debug/lib/" gdb --args scenedetection 0 ../bbb/source.m3u P144p30fps16x9 nv 0
     ```
-7. Finally, run the binary with GDB.
-If linking with dynamic libraries, `LD_LIBRARY_PATH` should point to `compiled_debug` dir:
+7. Optionally, you can install `gdbgui` with `pip install gdbgui` and use it in place of `gdb` for visual debugging.

+## Potential issues
+### 1. No source file named X when setting breakpoint with GDB
+Make sure that:
+* Your executable is linked against (can find) correct libraries
     ```
-    LD_LIBRARY_PATH="../compiled_debug/lib/" gdb --args scenedetection 0 ../bbb/source.m3u P144p30fps16x9 nv 0
+    LD_LIBRARY_PATH="../compiled_debug/lib/" ldd ./scenedetection
     ```
-8. Optionally, you can install `gdbgui` with `pip install gdbgui` and use it in place of `gdb` for visual debugging.
+* Your executable / libraries has debug information
+    ```
+    objdump --syms compiled_debug/lib/libavcodec.so
+    ```

+### 2. Cannot cross GO->CGO->LIB boundary when stepping with GDB
+Unfortunately, this is a limitation of GDB when debugging GO code.
+A workaround is to set separate breakpoints and navigate between them with `continue`.